InformaticsMatters/format-support-template/README.md

 Familiarise yourself with `TESTING.md`, which describes a strategy you can replicate while developing and testing your image.

-## Image tags
+## Required image tags
 The DataTier Manager will only execute formatter images tagged `:stable` so you **MUST** ultimately produce an image with this tag.
 You are also encouraged to produce a `:latest` tag and any specific tags that satisfy your own needs (with formats like `1.0.0-rc.1`, `1.0.0` and `2021.1`).

->   This repository's _Built-in GitHub Action will do all this for you.
+>   This repository's built-in GitHub Actions (see the next section)
+    will do all this for you.

 ## Built-in GitHub Actions
 The template contains a number of [GitHub Actions] that will automatically